luyangzhao/SoftRafts/firmware/README.md

 You can modify these at the top of `firmware_softrafts.ino`.

-Once connected, the ESP32-S2 prints its IP address and MAC address over serial.
+Once connected, you can check the IP address and MAC address over your router portal.

 ---

-## ⚙️ Flashing Instructions
+## ⚙️ First Time Flashing Instructions

 1. Open `firmware_softrafts.ino` in the Arduino IDE
 2. Select **ESP32S2 Dev Module** as the board
-3. Install required libraries:
+3. Install required library:

-   * `WiFi.h` (default with ESP32 core)
    * `ArduinoOTA.h`
-4. Connect the ESP32 via USB and upload
+4. Connect the ESP32-S2 via USB and upload
-5. After upload, monitor via serial at 115200 baud to confirm Wi-Fi and OTA readiness
+5. After upload, monitor via serial to confirm Wi-Fi and OTA readiness

 ---